Women's Antifascist Front (Yugoslavia): Establishment and reasons for establishing

-Different female structures, which were established in 1941 under various names, have been associated in the wider areas, and as of 6 December 1942, held the first National Conference of Women.
-At the conference attended by 166 delegates from all over Yugoslavia, except for Macedonia, because they did not occur because of both distance and security concerns.
-Then the Conference founded Antifascist Front of Women with the aim of mobilizing women for assisting new units, helping partisan government bodies, participation in armed and sabotage actions, and for the development of 'Brotherhood and Unity' among women.
+The First National Conference of Women, on 6 December 1942, was attended by 166 delegates from all over Yugoslavia, except for Macedonia, because of both distance and security concerns.
+There was founded the Women's Antifascist Front of Yugoslavia, with the aim of mobilizing women for assisting new units, helping partisan government bodies, participating in armed and sabotage actions, and the development of 'Brotherhood and Unity' among women.

 These groups were decentralized into what would later become the constituent republics of the Socialist Federal Republic of Yugoslavia: